 A boat by the side of the road invites inquiry.
 Driving by without hearing their stories seems an act of neglect.
 I don’t mean the sort of boat that’s sitting behind a car on a trailer with a flat tire.
 I mean the sort that squats in someone’s yard looking like it has grown roots, a boat that should be carving a carefree wake in the washboard surface of a wave tossed sea.
-It sits there among the trees whose solidity it mimics without so much as creating a furrow in the leaf littered lawn.
+It sits there among the trees whose solidity it mimics without so much as creating a furrow in the leaf-littered lawn.
 You see them everywhere but most are not worth a second glance.

-When I first came to the Pacific Northwest I did a lot of rambling around the Olympic peninsula.
-Naturally my eyes were always peeled for interesting boats.
+When I first came to the Pacific Northwest I did a lot of rambling around the Olympic Peninsula.
+My eyes were always peeled for interesting boats.
 Carlsborg, Washington is a sprinkling of houses and businesses along a road by the same name.
 While driving that road one day I spotted a blue hull under a tarp setting back from the road.
 A subtle jangling of an old familiar vibe rattled in my head.
 A set of davits protruded from the stern and a bowsprit pointed the way forward.
 She was clearly a traditional type of sailing vessel so I played the usual game in my head of guessing the rig type, make, model, and designer.
 My mental database kept coming up with a connection between this boat and the location.
 I remembered a boatbuilder from Carlsborg because I had ordered study plans from him for a design advertised in the long gone Small Boat Journal magazine back in the early eighties.
-This boat didn’t quite match the memory of the 22 foot cutter called the Dungeness Crabber by her designer but something spoke to me and remained in memory.
+This boat didn’t quite match the memory of the 22-foot cutter called the “Dungeness Crabber” by her designer but something spoke to me and remained in memory.

 I have admired this design for years.
-One of the few small schooner designs with a proven reputation.
-She measures 22’ 5″ long on deck and carries 297 square feet of sail in a well balanced set of main, fore and jib.
+One of the few very small schooner designs with a proven reputation, she measures 22’ 5″ long on deck and carries 297 square feet of sail in a well-balanced set of main, fore and jib.
 She was built with an extended cabin and self-bailing cockpit making her one of the saltiest looking pocket yachts I have ever come across.
 This boat sits with no name on her transom.
-In fact she was never launched and was in need of some finishing touches.
-I had to know more about this little schooner because this boat comes complete with a very interesting history.
+In fact, she was never launched and was in need of some finishing touches.
+I had to know more about this little schooner because this boat comes complete with an interesting history.

 The sail plan spreads out a lot of sail area in a low aspect ratio that promises a good degree of stability.
 She would handle easily getting off a mooring with just the big mainsail raised.
 Atkin’s original concept was for a daysailer with a lot of cockpit space and a small cuddy cabin forward.
 This boat has an extended cabin going back to the main mast.
 While not creating spacious accommodations it provides a cozy situation for weekends and longer vacation voyaging.
 A simple galley arrangement will allow for basic boat camping meals and a whistling teapot dispensing hot drinks and charming ambiance.

 More can be learned about this interesting design at the Atkin & Sons website.
 I recommend an article “Florence Oakland, A Backyard Schooner” by Mike O’Brien originally published in Boat Design Quarterly also found at the Atkin & Sons website.
 John Magner’s sons would like to see their father’s work go to an owner who will appreciate the work that has already gone into this charming little schooner.
 They are asking $5,000.
 This is a fraction of the current cost in materials and time.
 She would make a fine project for any builder with a heart for tradition and an urge to feel the pull of a schooner’s tiller in their hand.
 You can contact Kevin Magner at 360-683-5653 or email at firstname.lastname@example.org